-Europaparlaments- og rådsforordning (EU) .../... om styrket sikkerhet av identiteskort til unionsborgere og av oppholdsdokumenter utstedt til unionsborgere og dere familiemedlemmer som gjør bruk av retten til fri bevegelse
+Europaparlaments- og rådsforordning (EU) 2019/1157 av 20. juni 2019 om styrket sikkerhet av identiteskort til unionsborgere og av oppholdsdokumenter utstedt til unionsborgere og dere familiemedlemmer som gjør bruk av retten til fri bevegelse

-Proposal for Regulation of the European Parliament and of the Council on strengthening the security of identity cards of Union citizens and of residence documents issued to Union citizens and their family members exercising their right of free movement
+Regulation (EU) 2019/1157 of the European Parliament and of the Council of 20 June 2019 on strengthening the security of identity cards of Union citizens and of residence documents issued to Union citizens and their family members exercising their right of free movement

 Red. anm.: Forslaget er merket "EØS-relevant tekst" av Kommisjonen, men henviser også til Schengen-samarbeidet.
 Forslaget er hjemlet i artikkel 21, som ikke er speilet i EØS-avtalen.